Planning to go backpacking in Tanzania?

 Take travel insurance!

-Seriously if you plan to do any kind of adventure like climbing Mount Kilimanjaro, getting off the beaten path to more remote places like Gombe, etc make sure you take insurance.
+Seriously if you plan to do any kind of adventure like climbing Mount Kilimanjaro, getting off the beaten path to more remote places like Gombe etc, then make sure you take insurance.

 Also when I was mugged in Columbia insurance covered all costs for what was taken.